conorpp/conorpp.github.com/_posts/2016-08-15-my-experience-going-to-defcon-and-sac.md

 ![](/assets/images/defconsac/cyber.jpg)

-Each night there are a lot of parties.
+Then each night there are a lot of parties.
 Each is hosted by companies or other groups that are popular at Defcon.
-A lot of them I think are bad because it's either really long lines or just a bunch of fellow nerds trying to dance.
+Some of the parties are awesome; but a lot of them I think are bad because it's either really long lines or just a bunch of fellow nerds trying to dance.

 The lines really put me off.
 If there's a long wait then don't bother waiting.
 There's this norm where the hosts will keep the lines long even when there's plenty of room inside.
 I guess it helps make the party seem better than what it really is.

 I get that there isn't enough room for everyone, but some groups I think do it better.
 For example, the [Telephreak](https://www.telephreak.org/) group held an invite only event for well known hackers and left open challenges that skillful people at the conference could solve.
 If you could solve it, then you could get an invite.
 Unfortunately I flew out of LV before the Telephreak party otherwise I would have tried to solve one of their challenges.

-There's so much going on at Defcon that you can't hit all of it and you will miss a lot.
+There's so much going on at Defcon that you can't possibly participate in everything.
 But it's great and I'll be going next year.

 # Selected Areas in Cryptography (SAC)

 This was purely an academic conference that focuses on, well, selected areas in cryptography.
 The research group I work in at Virginia Tech did a lot of work in fault attacks and countermeasures.
-SAC had a special focus this year on fault attacks and side channel analysis.
+[SAC](http://www.engr.mun.ca/~sac2016/) had a special focus this year on fault attacks and side channel analysis.
 So we submitted a [paper](https://eprint.iacr.org/2016/850.pdf) and I traveled to present it.

-If you're interested, check out my advisor's [post](http://www.faculty.ece.vt.edu/schaum//blog/instruction-redundancy/) for an overview of the work.
+If you're interested, check out my advisor's [post](http://www.faculty.ece.vt.edu/schaum//blog/instruction-redundancy/) for an overview of our work.

-This was my first time at an academic conference and my first time presenting at a conference.
+This was my first time at an academic conference and my first time presenting at any conference.
 It was pretty laid back.
 There was around 100 attendees of people from around the world and about 30 speakers.
 I suppose that's what to expect from small conferences.

 It was an awesome experience for me to get to meet other researchers in the field and see people that are on papers I've previously studied.